DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 Since this is a simple food vlog, some default settings are fine

 ## Storage:
-The default storage is okay; this can always be increased later for content that requires more space, such as high-resolution images.
+The default storage is okay; this can be increased later for content requiring more space, such as high-resolution images.
 For now, 8 GB is  okay.

-## Name Tag: add a tag
+# Name Tag: add a tag
 Name: Le Gout Food Vlog Server for easy identification.

 **Configure Security Group:**